 Amalfi Coast Weather

 The most popular time to visit the Amalfi Coast is during the summer.
-It gets incredibly crowded and you’ll see traffic backed up on the narrow winding road to get between the towns for miles.
+It gets incredibly crowded, and you’ll see traffic backed up on the narrow, winding road to get between the towns for miles.
 The festivals are mostly in the summertime.
-Temperatures tend to run around 75 to 81°F (around 23 to 27°C).
+Temperatures run around 75 to 81°F (around 23 to 27°C).

 The best times to visit are in May or September.
-They are more shoulder season in this area and the weather is incredible for travel.
+This area has more shoulder season, and the weather is incredible for travel.
 Temps tend to be around 66°F to 77°F (18.9°C to 25°C).

 If you want to avoid crowds, from November to March is the best time to go.
-The weather is less desirable though and rains a bit at this time.
-I went in November and we did have scattered showers all day and the weather was consistent for the week we were in the area.
+The weather is less desirable, and it rains a bit at this time.
+I went in November, and we did have scattered showers all day, and the weather was consistent for the week we were in the area.
 It was still amazing, though not ideal.